sillsdev/ptx2pdf/docs/ptx2pdf/milestones.md

 which lists how many lines are in the cutout.
 The y value, which is in lines, is adjusted according to the number of lines needed and then a `.delayed` entry is written to that file and the pending chapter and book are cleared.

+`\@delayedthing` and the simplified `\@delayedchapter` record various parameters
+related to the position and size of the cutout on the page, and build a stack of itmes. `\@parlines` then uses those parameters to determine the numbers to save into the `.delay` file.

 [=cpar_parloccmds]::